 Q. What is the typical salary of a first year truck driver?

 A. If the driver graduated from a high-quality truck driving school, and the trucking company doesn't require on-the-job training (in which case it'll be much lower for up to 8 weeks), he's probably ready to get out on the road right away.
 A brand new driver can make $.25-.30 per mile, driving between 2500-3000 miles per week.
 This equates to somewhere between $600.00 to $900.00 per week, not counting any extras like extra stop pay or bonuses.
+Also, this pay does not account for drivers using a freight factoring company.

 Based on these numbers a new driver can expect to make about $25,000 - $35,000 for their first year.